travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 #### Ports are not open Security groups / firewall

-A source for the problem could be that the worker machine is not able to talk to the platform machine.
+A source for the problem could be that the worker machine is not able to communicate with the platform machine.
 Here we're distinguishing between an AWS EC2 installation and an installation running on other hardware.
 For the former, security groups need to be configured per machine.
 To do so, please follow our installation instructions [here](https://docs.travis-ci.com/user/enterprise/installation/#1.1.-Create-a-Security-Group).
 If you're not using AWS EC2, please make sure that the ports listed [in the docs](https://docs.travis-ci.com/user/enterprise/installation/#1.1.-Create-a-Security-Group) are open in your firewall.

 If none of the steps above lead to results for you, please follow the steps in [#Contact-support](#Contact-support) to move forward.

 ## Contact support

 To get in touch with us, please write a message to [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com).
-In your message we'd like to ask you to answer the questions below.
+It would be very helpful for Support if you could include the following:

 - What is the problem?
 - Which steps did you try already?
 - A support bundle (You can get it from https://yourdomain:8800/support)
 - Worker log files (They can be found at `/var/log/upstart/travis-worker.log`) - If you're using multiple worker machines, we need the log files from all of them.

 Is anything special with your setup?
-There are certain information we can already see, such as the hostname, which IaaS provider you're using, but there are lots of other things we can't see which could lead to something not working.
+While we may be able to see some information (such as hostname, IaaS provider, ...), there are lots of other things we can't see which could lead to something not working.
 Therefore we'd like to ask you to also answer the questions below in your support request (if applicable):

 - How many machines are you using?
 - Do you use configuration management tools (Chef, Puppet)?